Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 10 Desember 2025 02.21.46 UTC
+- WIB: Rabu, 10 Desember 2025 03.29.05 UTC
-- WITA: Rabu, 10 Desember 2025 03.21.46 UTC
+- WITA: Rabu, 10 Desember 2025 04.29.05 UTC
-- WIT: Rabu, 10 Desember 2025 04.21.46 UTC
+- WIT: Rabu, 10 Desember 2025 05.29.05 UTC

 Kutipan Inspiratif:
-"I hated every minute of training, but I said, 'Don't quit.
-Suffer now and live the rest of your life as a champion.'"
+"Nature is so powerful, so strong.
+Capturing its essence is not easy - your work becomes a dance with light and the weather.
+It takes you to a place within yourself."

-Kategori: inspirational
+Kategori: nature